lewtds/focus-tracker/README.md

 or look for an entry named 'Focus Tracker' in your favourite app launcher.

-There's a run script inside the main package directory under the name of "focus-tracker".
+Also, there's a run script inside the main package directory under the name of "focus-tracker".
 Assuming you've downloaded and unpacked the software into a folder named focus-tracker, the following command should runs the app: